 The comic is already beloved (and has earned Way a gig writing a Spider-Man title for Marvel) but many thought it near-unfilmable due to the complex themes and pitch black tone.
 Netflix has prior experience though.
 Their Marvel shows—Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher—were some of the best examples of superhero TV, ever.
 (Alright, maybe less so in the case of Iron Fist, but still…) Placing these unbelievable beings in a very believable, gritty world was a masterstroke.
 Perhaps taking a glance at Chris Nolan’s Batman trilogy, the darkness was and is infectious.

 So that’s why we were psyched to sit with a number of the cast and crew.
 Our first interview was with the amiable Cameron Britton, who plays hitman Hazel.
 This character, alongside Mary J. Blige’s Cha-Cha, is key to the show, and further evidence of the exploration of humanity Way offers.
-Britton told us that he was attracted to the complexity of the Hazel character and the emotional turmoil that he endures.
+Britton told us that he was attracted to the complexity of the Hazel character and the emotional turmoil that

 “I play Hazel, the assassin who loves donuts,” Britton said in a statement.
 “He knows that he’s not happy.
 At first he thinks that he’s doing the world good but, as the years go on, he realizes that he’s just hurting people.”